Lucjodet/D3test/README.md

 # D3test
-Experimentation with D3.js to create a forcefield graph with directed link filtereable by type
+Experimentation with D3.js to create a forcefield graph with directed link filterable by type

 Get Started -
 Just launch the .html file in browser to view the data vizualisation.